flowershow/flowershow-app/docs/mermaid.md

 description: Create diagrams and visualizations using a popular, text-based syntax.
 ---

+> [!note]
+> Mermaid diagrams currently only work with MDX rendering.
+See how to enable it globally or per page: https://flowershow.app/blog/announcing-syntax-mode-configuration

 ## How to use

 To create a mermaid diagram you embed inside a special code block with the type of `mermaid` i.e.